Brazil country brief

 From 2010 to 2014, Australia provided $100 million in development assistance to Latin America, including 250 Australia Awards scholarships.
 The regional program has now closed, though some activities which have already been funded will continue until 2017.
 Separately, Australia has a dialogue mechanism with Brazil, an emerging donor.

 At a glance

 For the latest economic data refer to the Brazil country fact sheet [PDF 45 KB].

 With large and well-developed agricultural, mining, oil and gas, manufacturing and service sectors, Brazil is expanding in world markets.
-China now equals the US as Brazil's largest trading partner.
+China has replaced the United States as Brazil's largest trading partner.
 Brazil is second to Australia as the world's largest iron ore exporter.
-Brazil is the largest, or second-largest, exporter of beef, soybeans, orange juice, sugar and chicken.
-It is the world's second-largest ethanol producer and largest exporter.
-However, an appreciating currency, rising cheap imports, principally from China, and chronic economic inefficiencies.
+Brazil is also the largest, or second-largest, exporter of beef, soybeans, orange juice, sugar and chicken.
+It is the world's second-largest producer and largest exporter of ethanol.
+Brazil is facing a number of economic challenges including manufacturing competition from China, low productivity, infrastructure bottlenecks and chronic economic inefficiencies.

 Bilateral economic and trade relationship

-There are no direct flights between Australia and Brazil though Qantas operates onward services to destinations in South America from Santiago via a code sharing agreement with Chile's LAN Airlines.
+There are no direct flights between Australia and Brazil though Qantas operates onward services to destinations in South America from Santiago via a code-sharing agreement with Chile's LAN Airlines.